tjstankus/attrocity/notes.md

 Coercers
 --------

-Comes with a default set of coercers.
+Comes with a built-in set of coercers.

 Additional coercers are added through a registry.